Rutherther/Moonlight/README.md

 - Inject your .dll using an injector supporting custom export function.

 > Moonlight is a packet based lib, so if you want everything to work correctly using local client, it should be injected before character selection.

+### .NET Core with remote client

+> Moonlight remote client currently supports only Gameforge official client with Gameforge auth

+- Create a C# .NET Core console project
+- Add Moonlight dependency
+- Use GameforgeApi to obtain sessionToken (You can use GenerateInstallationId for unique id generation based on email and password)
+  - First call GetAuthToken
+  - Then use GetAccounts and select account you want to use
+  - Call GetSessionToken for account you want to use
+- Initializa MoonlightAPI and NosTale
+- Use NosTale.InitLogin to obtain instance of NosTaleLogin
+- Use NosTale login to Connect to server you want and then Login using correct parameters
+- Register listener to event NostaleLogin.ServersReceived
+- You may connect to a channel using NosTaleLogin.ConnectToWorld with Channels received in your listener
+  - You will obtain NosTaleWorld
+- Register listener to event NosTaleWorld.CharactersListReceived
+- You may Select a character from one of the received
+- Finally send StartGame to start the game

 ## Example
 >Example application can be found here : https://github.com/Roxeez/Moonlight.Example